 Madame Munchie offers her macarons in five-packs, so you don’t have to make the difficult decision of choosing just one flavor.
 Each macaron contains 20 milligrams of THC, for a total of 100 milligrams per package.
 The macarons were named best edible at the High Times Cannabis Cup in San Francisco.
 They’re also gluten-free and made from locally sourced ingredients.
 It’s a win-win situation.

 Sensi Chew’s edibles taste kind of like a tootsie roll, with a hint of caramel.
 The company’s origins go way back to Silicon Valley in 2008.
-Sensi Chew has since grown to offer a dozen different cannabis-infused delicacies, each with unique characteristics depending upon the desired effect for the patient.
+Sensi Chew has since grown to offer a dozen different cannabis-infused delicacies, each with unique characteristics depending upon the desired effect for the consumer.

 For cannabis lovers that want to spice up their bedroom life, there’s the Sensi Chew Amore.
 This exotic treat contains an aphrodisiac called Tongkat Ali, which will make the user more sensitive to the touch while also generating a nice buzz from the 25 milligrams of THC per dose.
 Sensi Chew can be found all around the Bay Area.
 Most varieties are on sale at BASA on Mission Street for just $10 each.

 Korova’s cannabis-infused desserts are popular throughout the state of California, and San Francisco is no exception.
 The Bay Area loves the Fifty One Fifty Bar, a chocolate chip cookie baked on top of a triple chocolate brownie that contains a massive 500 milligrams of THC.
-Korova’s Black Bar goes to even greater lengths for medical patients, packing 1,000 milligrams of THC for those who can handle a heavy dose of cannabis.
+Korova’s Black Bar goes to even greater lengths for medical consumers, packing 1,000 milligrams of THC for those who can handle a heavy dose of cannabis.

 Other Korova favorites include the salted caramel blondie and the mint dip, a chocolate cookie topped with green mint frosting.
-Korova has a wide selection of goodies, many of which contain smaller doses of THC to accommodate patients with a lower tolerance.
+Korova has a wide selection of goodies, many of which contain smaller doses of THC to accommodate consumers with a lower tolerance.
 They’re available in plenty of dispensaries throughout San Francisco, so you won’t need to search for too long to get a taste of all Korova has to offer.

 If your mouth isn’t watering yet, it certainly should be.
 San Francisco edibles are known for their exceptional flavor and organic ingredients, and we’ve just given you the guide to the best stuff out there.
 The Bay Area is one of the nicest places to visit in the United States, and the selection of edibles makes the San Francisco experience that much better.
 There are a bunch of great dispensaries on Mission Street, so you may want to start your journey there and see where it leads.
-The forecast calls for intense relaxation and pain relief (with a chance of fog).